ccaprani/monash_ted_quake/README.md

-# quake2021
+# monash_ted_quake

+## Quake 2021
-Data and analysis relating to the 5.8M Melbourne quake of 2021
+Data and analysis relating to the 5.8M Mansfield quake of 22 September 2021

+## Quake 2023
+Data and analysis of the 3.8M Sunbury quake of 28 May 2023

 ![Monash Woodside Living Lab](figs/ted.jpg)